 Mercury encourages its employees, customers, suppliers and other businesses to conserve water as much as possible.

 We recognize that climate change is an urgent threat to the world and may have a significant and lasting impact on global economic growth.
-Scientists have concluded that rising levels of greenhouse gas emissions are linked to global warming through the expansion of Earth’s natural greenhouse effect.
-The consequences of increased average temperatures can include irreversible changes in major ecosystems and more frequent extreme weather events, such heatwaves, droughts, floods, and rising sea levels.
-These changes and events can have devastating impacts on all aspects of society, and the repercussions may only be avoided by governments, businesses, and societies working together to address the threat.
+Scientists have concluded that rising levels of GHG emissions are linked to global warming through the expansion of Earth’s natural greenhouse effect.
+The consequences of increased average temperatures can include irreversible changes in major ecosystems and more frequent extreme weather events, such as heatwaves, droughts, floods and rising sea levels.
+These changes and events can have devastating impacts on all aspects of society and the repercussions may only be avoided by governments, businesses and societies working together to address the threat.

-We believe in taking meaningful action to reduce our greenhouse gas emissions and mitigate our impact on the environment as part of the global environmental effort.
+We believe in taking meaningful action to reduce our GHG emissions and mitigate our impact on the environment as part of the global environmental effort.
 Mercury’s climate change initiatives have three key goals:

 - Innovating In Our Business: Mercury is committed to Innovation That Matters® in our entire business, including in our environmental initiatives.
 We believe that innovative solutions provide the best opportunity for companies to address the specific requirements of their businesses rather than relying on one-size-fits-all solutions.

-- Monitoring Our Impact: We take responsibility for our carbon footprint by measuring our greenhouse gas emissions and other environmental data.
+- Monitoring Our Impact: We take responsibility for our carbon footprint by measuring our GHG emissions and other environmental data.
 We use this data to track the impact of our company on the world and to assess our environmental initiatives going forward.

 The Compensation Committee of our Board of Directors is responsible for reviewing and overseeing Mercury’s environmental impact and initiatives.
 Our Executive Leadership Team oversees and implements our environmental initiatives with a view towards demonstrating our commitment to good corporate citizenship and responsible business practices.